lb0o/website/content/en/docs/operations/virtualization/mikrotik.md

   storageClass: replicated
 ```

-### Create the VMInstance
+### 2. Create the VMInstance

 RouterOS does not require a special instance profile.
-Use a lightweight Linux profile (e.g. `ubuntu`) plus a small instance type such as `u1.medium`:
+Use a lightweight Linux profile such as `ubuntu` with a small instance type such as `u1.medium`:

 ```yaml
 apiVersion: apps.cozystack.io/v1alpha1